-The Executive Leadership Team also exercises its management and control through the Executive Leadership Team Committees, established for the consideration of items relating to specific areas, namely i) the Group All Risk Committee, ii) the Impairment Committee, iii) the Group Credit Committee, and iv) the Business Integrity Committee.
+The Executive Leadership Team also exercises its management and control through the Executive Leadership Team Committees, established for the consideration of items relating to specific areas, namely i] the Group All Risk Committee, ii] the Impairment Committee, iii] the Group Credit Committee, and iv] the Business Integrity Committee.

-In the beginning of 2021, the Commercial Leadership Team ("CLT") was established consisting of the Executive Leadership Team and experienced leaders who undertake important commercial roles in Danske Bank.
-CLT ensures strong cooperation across the organisation and focuses on developing Danske Bank's customer deals.
+The Commercial Leadership Team ("CLT") consists of the Executive Leadership Team and senior leaders who undertake important commercial roles in Danske Bank.
+The CLT ensures strong cooperation across the organisation and focuses on execution of Danske Bank's commercial priorities and the F28 strategy.

-Further to the collective responsibilities of the Executive Leadership Team, an individual responsibility is also incumbent on each member with regards to the area of responsibility assigned to him or her.
+Further to the collective responsibilities of the Executive Leadership Team, an individual responsibility is also incumbent on each member with regard to the area of responsibility assigned to him or her.

 For the proper governance of any financial institution, the independent functioning of the risk and compliance functions is a prerequisite.
-Within Danske Bank, it is secured through the independent reporting lines for the Chief Risk Officer, the Chief Compliance Officer, and the Chief Administrative Officer to the Board of Directors.
+Within Danske Bank, it is secured through independent reporting lines, including access to report directly to the Board of Directors.
 Furthermore, the Executive Leadership Team collectively is obliged to ensure the independence and resources of the risk and compliance functions.